Harvest Time: Celebrating Our Food Sources29

 - Organic Extracts: Some of our most popular extracts are organic.
 These high-quality extracts are flavored with only the pure, organic ingredients—almond, lemon, orange, and Madagascar vanilla.

 The sassafras tree is native to the East Coast

 Most spices are grown in the equatorial regions between the Tropic of Cancer and the Tropic of Capricorn.
 Therefore, most spices must be imported by the United States.
-While some culinary spices and herbs have adapted to growing in the U.S. (e.g. peppermint, sage, garlic, lavender, and some chiles) there are only a few spice-producing plants that are actually native to the Americas (e.g. some chiles, cacao, vanilla beans, allspice, and sassafras).
+While some culinary spices and herbs have adapted to growing in the U.S. (e.g. peppermint, sage, garlic, lavender, and some chiles) there are only a few spice-producing plants that are actually native to the Americas (e.g. some chiles, cocoa, vanilla beans, allspice, and sassafras).
 When we can find high quality domestically produced spices, we jump on the chance to carry them in our stores.
 Some of our favorite domestically sourced products include: